ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ~~~
 {: #fig-overview title="Privacy pass redemption and issuance protocol interaction"}

+## Privacy Goals and Threat Model {#privacy-and-trust}

-The end-to-end flow for Privacy Pass involves three different types of
+The end-to-end flow for Privacy Pass described in {{overview}} involves three
-contexts:
+different types of contexts:

 Redemption context:
 : The interactions and set of information shared